Richardson family murders

 Three members of the Richardson family were murdered in Medicine Hat, Alberta, Canada in April 2006.
 The murders were planned and committed by the family's 12-year-old daughter Jasmine Richardson and her 23-year-old boyfriend Jeremy Steinke, now going by the name Jackson May.
 Richardson and Steinke were each convicted on three counts of first-degree murder.
-Richardson, who had turned 13 before being convicted, is thought to be the youngest person in Canada ever convicted of multiple first-degree murder counts.
-Her 10-year sentence was completed on May 6, 2016.
+Richardson, who had turned 13 before being convicted, is the youngest person in Canada ever convicted of multiple first-degree murder counts.
+She received a 10-year prison sentence, which was completed on May 6, 2016.

 Discovery

-At 1:00 p.m. on April 23, 2006, the bodies of husband Marc Richardson, 42, and wife Debra, 48, were found in the basement of their home, and the body of their son Tyler Jacob, 8, was discovered upstairs.
-Absent from the home at that time was the couple's 12-year-old daughter Jasmine.
-For a time it was feared that she might have also been a victim, but she was arrested the following day in the community of Leader, Saskatchewan, about 130 km away, with her 23-year-old boyfriend Jeremy Allan Steinke.
+At 1:00 p.m. on April 23, 2006, the bodies of 42-year-old Jean-Marc "Marc" Richardson and his 48-year-old wife Debra were found in the basement of their home, and the body of their 8-year-old son Tyler Jacob was discovered upstairs.
+Jacob's young friend had been the one to discover the bodies, having arrived for a playdate with Jacob, and alerted his mother, who then notified police.
+Marc had 24 stab wounds, Debra had 12 stab wounds, and Jacob had a slit throat and stab wounds to his head and torso.
+Absent from the home at that time was the couple's 12-year-old daughter, Jasmine.
+For a time, it was feared that she might have also been a victim, but she was arrested the following day in the community of Leader, Saskatchewan, about 130 km away, with her 23-year-old boyfriend Jeremy Allan Steinke, after investigators had uncovered a stick figure drawing depicting her family being murdered inside Jasmine's locker at school.
 Both were charged with the three murders.
-Later, on May 3, 2006, Steinke's friend Kacy Lancaster, 19, was charged with being an accessory, for driving them away in her pickup truck later in the day and for disposing of evidence.
+Later, on May 3, 2006, Steinke's friend Kacy Lancaster, 19, was charged with being an accessory for driving them away in her pickup truck later in the day and for disposing of evidence.